 Before the South American ‘Pumas’ joined in 2012, the event was known as the Tri-Nations and has consistently delivered incredible rugby performances in all four countries.

 Each team plays a home and away game against each opposing team, with a point-based system determining the winner.
 If a team scores four or more tries in a single match, a bonus point is awarded - and it is often the accumulation of bonus points throughout the tournament that gives the winner a clear lead.
-The 2017 Rugby Championship is the sixth edition since Argentina joined the event and it kicks off on the 19th of August with 2016 champions, the All Blacks, defending their title.
+The 2018 Rugby Championship will be the seventh edition since Argentina joined the event.